Have you held shares in Quintis (ASX:QIN)?

 Bannister Law has launched a class action against Quintis Ltd (ACN 092 200 854) on behalf of shareholders, who may be eligible for compensation.

-It has been reported that Quintis lost a contract supplying Galderma on 16 December 2016, but only disclosed that fact to the ASX over 4 months later, on 10 May 2017.
+Bannister Law is alleging that these harvests were, in fact, not forward sold.
+It has also been reported that Quintis lost a contract supplying Galderma on 16 December 2016, but only disclosed that fact to the ASX over 4 months later, on 10 May 2017.
 Shares fell 44% on the announcement.

 Bannister Law is alleging that Quintis was in breach of its continuous disclosure obligations in only announcing the information to the ASX on 10 May 2017.